9beach/munkres-topology-solutions/chap-03.md

 \
 &nbsp;$\quad$It is clear that a set with a smallest element has a different order type to a set with no smallest element.
-And it is clear that a set such that every element except the smallest element has immediate predecessor has a different order type to a set such that more than one elements have no immediate predecessors; Otherwise, if $f(b)=c$ where
+And it is clear that a set such that every element but the smallest has immediate predecessor has a different order type to a set such that more than one element has no immediate predecessor; if $f(b)=c$ where
 $f$ is bijective order preserving function, and $b$ has immediate predecessor
 $a$, and $c$ has no immediate predecessor, then there is no $f(a)$.
 Therefore, they all have different order types.$\quad\square$